-The silent, empty streets were still dark and cool with the chill of night as we marched; proceeding into the narrow hallway heading toward the rendezvous point in the spaceport.

-One by one, we filed down the stairs, and found ourselves in the service bay adjacent to the bay pit itself.
+The silent, empty streets were still dark and cool as we marched into the narrow hallway heading toward the rendezvous point in the spaceport.
+We finally reached the bottom of the stairs and filed into the service bay, adjacent to the bay pit itself.

-Instead of the sandy floor of an empty bay or the Sentinel ship we expected to find, there was a worn shuttle and a small gathering of men.
-While most were dressed in the simple desert cloaks and tunics of the region, one stood out from the others, wearing the military uniform and black cape of a graduate of the Imperial Naval Academy.
+Instead of the empty bay or Sentinel ship we expected to find, there was an aging shuttle and a small gathering of men.
+Most were dressed in the simple desert cloaks and tunics of the region . . . one stood out from the others, wearing the military uniform and black cape of a graduate of the Imperial Naval Academy.
 A Flight Officer dressed completely in black was checking names from a list and addressing the small gathering.